pulpecja/indeed_flex_challenge/README.md

 ## Project description

-This is a checkout system that accepts 2 types of promotions, allows to add products and counts total amount of the items in the basket.
+This is a checkout system that accepts 2 types of promotions, allows to add products and counts the total amount of the items in the basket.

 There are two types of promotions:
-- `Percentage Promotion`, which lowers the total basket value by the specific percentage if total value is higher than specific amount.
+- `Percentage Promotion`, which lowers the total basket value by the specific percentage if the total value is higher than the specific amount.
 - `Quantity Promotion`, which lowers the price of the products if they are bought at least in the specified quantity.

 `QuantityPromotion` attributes:
-- `product_code` - required - this is the code of the product which price can be reduced
+- `product_code` - required - this is the code of the product whose price can be reduced
 - `minimum_amount` - required - this is the minimum items' quantity that needs to be bought to use the promotion
-- `discounted_price` - required - this is the new, lower price that should be used to count basket's price
+- `discounted_price` - required - this is the new, lower price that should be used to count the basket's price

 `PercentagePromotion` attributes:
 - `minimum_amount` - required - this is the minimum total value of the basket that allows to use this promotion
 - `percentage_discount` - required - this is the value of the discount counted.

 Quantity promotions are counted before percentage promotions.
-If there are multiple promotions available for the same item of basket's value, the best for the customer one will be used.
+If there are multiple promotions available for the same item of basket's value, the one that's best for the customer will be used.

 `Product` attributes:
 - `code` - required - ID of the product